-- P7 Amount of ANNUAL stipend When the hourly wage is less than the minimum wage as of 7/1/2020, report the annual amount paid for any position as a stipend. - P8 Director Volunteer Hours Report the number of hours worked per WEEK by the volunteer director. - P9 Number of directors holding an MLS degree Highest education level completed by the Library Director is a Master's or Doctorate in Library Science from an ALA accredited degree program regardless of degree name, for example, Master's in Library and Information Science, Master's in Librarianship, etc. Graduates of programs that have been discontinued or that currently are not ALA accredited should be counted here if the degrees were awarded when the program was accredited by ALA.
-When a staff member has both an ALA-accredited Masters or Doctorate, and an additional advanced degree(s) do not report the additional advanced degree(s), report only the ALA-accredited degree. - P10 Number of Directors holding Other Graduate Degrees Other Graduate Degree doctoral degrees and master's degrees other than from an ALA-accredited university. - P11 Number of Directors holding a BLS Degree Number of Directors holding a Bachelor's of Library Science. - P12 Number of Directors holding other Bachelor's Degrees Number of Directors holding Bachelor's degrees other than a BLS. - P13 Number of Directors with 2 or more years of college 2 or More Years of College-associate's degree or between two and four years of college credits. - P14 Number of Directors with fewer than 2 years of college Fewer Than 2 Years of College Some college courses completed, but fewer than two years of college credits. - P15 Number of Directors who are High School Graduates Number of Directors who are High School Graduates or have received a GED. - P16 Number of Directors who are HS Students/other/unknown High School Students/Other- educational certification types not listed here.
-Include "Unknown" here. - P19, P33, P47, P61, P75, P89, P103, P117, P131, P145, P159, P173, P187, P201, P215 and P229 Minimum Hourly Compensation Minimum hourly compensation reported by the library for the position.
+P7 Amount of ANNUAL stipend - When the hourly wage is less than the Massachusetts minimum wage as of 7/1/2023, report the annual amount paid for any position as a stipend.

+P8 Director Volunteer Hours - Report the number of hours worked per WEEK by the volunteer director.

+P9 Number of directors holding an MLS degree - Highest education level completed by the Library Director is a Master's or Doctorate in Library Science from an ALA accredited degree program regardless of degree name, for example, Master's in Library and Information Science, Master's in Librarianship, etc. Graduates of programs that have been discontinued or that currently are not ALA accredited should be counted here if the degrees were awarded when the program was accredited by ALA.
+When a staff member has both an ALA-accredited Masters or Doctorate, and an additional advanced degree(s) do not report the additional advanced degree(s), report only the ALA-accredited degree. (e.g., Report the Master's in Library Science even if the librarian has a doctorate in education.)
+NOTE: Library Directors in municipalities with populations of 10,000 or more, must have a Master's Degree in Library Science and hold a Massachusetts Certificate of Professional Librarianship.

+P10 Number of Directors holding Other Graduate Degrees - Other Graduate Degree - doctoral degrees and master's degrees other than from an ALA-accredited university.

+P11 Number of Directors holding a BLS Degree - Number of Directors holding a Bachelor's of Library Science.

+P12 Number of Directors holding other Bachelor's Degrees - Number of Directors holding Bachelor's degrees other than a BLS.

+P13 Number of Directors with 2 or more years of college - 2 or More Years of College - associate's degree or between two and four years of college credits.

+P14 Number of Directors with fewer than 2 years of college - Fewer Than 2 Years of College - Some college courses completed, but fewer than two years of college credits.

+P15 Number of Directors who are High School Graduates - Number of Directors who are High School Graduates or have received a GED.

+P16 Number of Directors who are HS Students/other/unknown - High School Students/Other-educational certification types not listed here.
+Include "Unknown" here.

+P19, P33, P47, P61, P75, P89, P103, P117, P131, P145, P159, P173, P187, P201, P215 and P229 Minimum Hourly Compensation - Minimum hourly compensation reported by the library for the position.
 List one minimum hourly salary for this funded position classification.
-Do not report average salaries.
-If no range exists, report the same actual hourly amount paid as the minimum here and the maximum hourly amount below. - P20, P34, P48, P62, P76, P90, P104, P118, P132, P146, P160, P174, P188, P202, P216 and P230 Maximum Hourly Compensation Maximum hourly compensation reported by the library for the position.
-List one maximum hourly salary for this funded position classification.
+Do not report average